RojoF/AnimatedContainer/README.md

-# animated_container
+# Animated Container

-A new Flutter project.
+A demonstration of the visual power of flutter

 ## Getting Started